bishalbar77/bishalbar77/README.md

 ## I'm a Student, Developer and Teacher!

-- 🔭 I’m currently learning Blockchain
+- 🔭 I’m currently learning to be more consistent
 - 👯 I’m looking to collaborate with LAMP & MERN stack projects
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to watch movies